This post may contain affiliate links. For more information, please see our affiliate policy.

 Ingredient notes

-- Butter: It’s okay to reduce the butter to ¼ cup (4 tablespoons).
-Or, substitute ¼ cup olive oil.
+- Butter: It’s okay to reduce the butter to 2 tablespoons.
+Or, substitute 2 tablespoons olive oil.

 Step-by-step instructions

 - Preheat oven to 375 degrees.
-In a 2-quart or larger baking dish, add rice, butter, and salt.
+In a 2-quart or larger casserole dish or Dutch oven, add rice, butter, and salt.

 - Stir in boiling water until butter is melted.
-Cover and bake until rice the water is absorbed and the rice is tender, about 30 to 35 minutes.
+Cover tightly with a lid or aluminum foil and bake until rice the water is absorbed and the rice is tender, about 30 to 35 minutes.
+Fluff rice with a fork.
+Transfer to a serving bowl if desired.

 Recipe tips and variations